 Q: Who are the authors of this book?

-• A: The authors are Jack O. Balswick, Pamela Ebstyne King, and Kevin S. Reimer.
+• A: The authors are Jack O. Balswick, Pamela Ebstyne King, and Kevin S. Reimer, all experts in their respective fields.

 Ai generated

-• A: The model is based on a theologically grounded understanding of the nature of persons and the self.
+• A: The book presents a model of human development based on a theologically grounded understanding of the self across all life stages.

 Ai generated